-JMeter is an open-source performance testing tool, but in today’s world, it is competing to paid licensed tools with its improved features.
-One of the main drawbacks in the old version of JMeter was reporting and test result analysis.
+JMeter is an open-source performance testing tool, but in today’s world, it is competing with paid licensed tools with its improved features.
+One of the main drawbacks of the old version of JMeter was reporting and test result analysis.
 There were very few listeners available which took time to carry out a proper analysis.
-After completing the analysis, performance tester had to create a manual test report which was again a time-consuming task.
+After completing the analysis, the performance tester had to create a manual test report which was again a time-consuming task.

 Some Important Points before proceeding:

 - It is mandatory as well as recommended to uncheck the below options of all the Transaction Controllers.

 - Generate parent sampler